Life Begins for Andy Hardy: Plot

-With high school behind him, Andy Hardy (Mickey Rooney) decides that as an adult, it's time to start living his life on his own.
-Judge Hardy (Lewis Stone) recommends that his son would go to college and study law, but Andy isn't sure that's what he wants to do so he heads off to New York City to find a job.
-With high spirits and a new car, he drives to New York City with his childhood friend Betsy Booth (Judy Garland).
+Having just graduated from high school, Andy Hardy (Mickey Rooney) decides that as an adult, it's time to start living his life on his own.
+Judge Hardy (Lewis Stone) expects his son to attend college and study law but Andy isn't sure that's what he wants to do so he heads off to New York City to find a job.
+With high spirits and a new car, he drives to New York with his longtime friend Betsy Booth (Judy Garland).

-Andy soon meets there another young man who had just been fired as an "office boy" at a midtown firm.
-When Betsy rushes Andy there unannounced to apply for the vacancy, Betsy patiently circles the congested streets for hours waiting for him to come out.
-She eventually runs out of fuel, and Andy does not land the job due to a family member acquiring it before him.
-Andy lives without a job for several weeks, too proud to accept financial help from well-to-do Betsy until the office receptionist visits his apartment to inform him the job is free, the nephew having lost the job.
-He even gets to repeatedly date the office receptionist, a more worldly woman who (in addition to the office staff) is amused at his naivete and sometimes clumsiness.
-He learns that daily expenses, including gifts and dates for his new girlfriend, quickly add up.
-He also mourns over the death of his new friend.
+Andy acquires a room in a boarding house where he meets a young man named Jimmy who had just quit his job as an office boy at a midtown firm.
+When Betsy rushes Andy there unannounced to apply for Jimmy's former job, she patiently circles the congested streets in Andy's car waiting for him to return.
+Eventually, the car runs out of gas and Andy does not land the job due to the boss's nephew acquiring it before him.
+Andy lives without a job for several weeks, too proud to accept financial help from the affluent Betsy until Jennitt Hicks, the office receptionist, visits Andy to inform him the job is free, the nephew having lost the job.
+Andy begins to date Jennitt, a worldly woman who (in addition to the office staff) is amused at his naivete and sometimes clumsiness.
+Andy soon learns that living in the city, weekly expenses, including gifts and dates for his new girlfriend, quickly add up.
+He also mourns his new friend Jimmy, who dies unexpectedly.

-Andy is nearly fired after, due to drowsiness, he mixes up two outgoing letters in the office mail.
-Although ashamed to let his parents know of his difficulties, they hear of his circumstances from Betsy, and his father goes to bring him home.
-After facing these several lessons of life, Andy concludes that he may still have some growing up to do and gets a job at the car repair shop in his hometown, knowing he is knowledgeable about them.
+Andy is nearly fired after he accidentally mixes up two outgoing letters in the office mail.
+Although ashamed to let his father know of his financial difficulties, Judge Hardy learns of Andy's circumstances from Betsy and he travels to New York to visit Andy.
+After facing these several lessons of life (including the discovery that Jennitt is separated, but still married to her husband), Andy concludes that he may still have some growing up to do and he decides to return home where he gets a job at Dugan's garage, since he is knowledgeable about repairing cars.